Analysis | The extraordinary rise of the democratic socialists in Nevada

 As Ralston also wrote, though, it bears a resemblance to something else that has happened in Nevada before and didn’t carry a particularly lasting impact, either in Nevada or national politics: Ron Paul supporters effectively taking over the state GOP in 2012.

 Indeed, the fact that this is happening in Nevada shouldn’t escape notice.
-Certain states are more subject to the influence and control of more extreme members of their bases, because of how their systems are set up and the composition of their parties.
-Nevada has proven a particularly good venue for both sides on that front.
+Certain states are more subject to the influence and control of more extreme members of their bases because of how their systems are set up and the composition of their parties.
+Nevada has proved a particularly good venue for both sides on that front.

 So just how much does this reflect the actual ascendancy of democratic socialism and its allies?

 Since Sanders’s surprisingly successful 2016 presidential campaign, we’ve seen DSA-backed candidates gain a foothold in Congress.
 The most visible examples are Democratic Reps.
 Alexandria Ocasio-Cortez (N.Y.) and Rashida Tlaib (Mich.) winning in 2018.
 In the 2020 election, they were joined by fellow Democratic Reps.
-Cori Bush (Mo..) and Jamaal Bowman (N.Y.).
+Cori Bush (Mo.) and Jamaal Bowman (N.Y.).
 Rep. Danny K. Davis (Ill.) has in the past allied with democratic socialists (though he faced a primary from a candidate they backed recently).
 Regardless of whether you include him, they comprise about 1 percent of the House and 2 percent of House Democrats.

-The last few elections have also elevated a number of DSA-backed candidates to state legislatures.
-Between the last three elections — 2018, 2019 and 2020 — more than 30 were elected in 18 states.
-They join a handful who had been elected previously and allied with DSA, bringing the total number to more than 40.
+The past few elections have also elevated a number of DSA-backed candidates to state legislatures.
+Between the past three elections — 2018, 2019 and 2020 — more than 30 were elected in 18 states.
+They join a handful who had been elected previously and allied with the DSA, bringing the total number to more than 40.

 In the grand scheme of things, it’s a relative drop in the bucket.
-There are nearly 7,400 state legislators nationwide, meaning they account for about half of one percent.
+There are nearly 7,400 state legislators nationwide, meaning they account for about half of 1 percent.

 As in Nevada, though, the organization has gained a particular foothold in certain states.
 A half-dozen candidates it endorsed were elected to the New York state Senate and Assembly in 2020, with some defeating established incumbents.
 That’s still a small percentage of the more than 200 members of the state legislature, but combined with Ocasio-Cortez’s and Bowman’s wins, it serves notice of democratic socialists’ ascendancy in New York City, in particular.